HOW LONG DOES IT TAKE TO LEARN AND SPEAK ITALIAN

 The gap is reduced based on the cultural level, the type of education, and the type of subjects studied during the school year.
 A student with a university education degree who has studied foreign languages will certainly be faster in learning than a student with a low level of education who does not know other languages.

-Young students have less difficulty because they have a fresher and more open mind to studies compared to an elder student, even if it is not always so.
+Young students have less difficulties because they have a fresher and more open mind to studies compared to an elder student, even if it is not always so.
 An elder student with a high cultural level used to reading frequently and having new experiences, or with a strong motivation, can learn faster and better than a younger student.

 Will and skill